jumpojoy/jumpojoy/CV.md

 * More than 10 years of hands-on experience in cloud administration.
 * Designed, installed, configured and maintained  OpenStack clouds.
 * Solid understanding of virtualization technologies (KVM), networking and bare metal.
+* Solid understanding of Kubernetes and its internals.
 * More than 5 years of  hands-on experience in network engineering.
 * Designed, installed, configured and maintained complex routed LAN and WAN networks.
 * Strong understanding of TCP/IP stack and network protocols.